Skip to content

 Koh Panyi Village (Koh Panyee)

 Not far from this is Koh Panyi, another top-rated stop on the boat trip.
 This surprising and quite large village entirely built on stilts lives mainly from fishing and tourism.
-At certain times, Koh Panyee gets as crowded as James Bond Island, but visit it outside the rush hour, and it’s all yours!)
+At certain times, Koh Panyee gets as crowded as James Bond Island, but we always visit it outside the rush hour, and it’s all ours!

 Point de vue de Samet Nangshe - Vue sur la baie de Phang Nga

 Samet Nangshe, situated in Phang Nga Bay, offers a breathtaking panoramic viewpoint.
 While it may be a bit distant from Phuket island, the drive is well worth it, especially if you have access to a car or a large motorcycle.
-Once you reach the top, you’ll be able to marvel at the stunning limestone formations of Phang Nga Bay, although reaching the viewpoint requires some effort.
-To get there, you’ll have to drive 25 kilometres beyond the Sarasin Bridge, which connects Phuket to the mainland.
+Once we reach the top, we can marvel at the stunning limestone formations of Phang Nga Bay, although reaching the viewpoint requires some effort.
+To get there, we have to drive 25 kilometres beyond the Sarasin Bridge, which connects Phuket to the mainland.
 However, the journey through the scenic backcountry of Thailand is truly exceptional.

 The Cave of the Reclining Buddha